-Smart Water Infrastructure Laboratory
+Smart Water Infrastructures Laboratory

 The AAU Smart Water Infrastructures Laboratory is a modular testing facility designed to emulate various water infrastructures, including Water Distribution Networks, Waste Water Collection, and District Heating Systems.
 Its primary objective is to tackle challenges in water cycle management by exploring the potential contributions of control technology toward finding solutions.